sveltejs/svelte/documentation/blog/2024-08-01-whats-new-in-svelte-august-2024.md

 **Apps & Sites built with Svelte**

+- [The StackOverflow 2024 Developer Survey](https://stackoverflow.blog/2024/07/24/developers-want-more-more-more-the-2024-results-from-stack-overflow-s-annual-developer-survey/) results site was built using Svelte.
+Even better, the results show that 73% of developers that used it want to keep working with Svelte (More info in this [tweet](https://x.com/SvelteSociety/status/1816497535839858792))
 - [azigy](https://azigy.com/) is a live, multiplayer quiz and trivia application
 - [on-device-transcription](https://github.com/Hugo-Dz/on-device-transcription) is a ready-to-use, minimal app that converts any speech into text
 - [Whispering](https://github.com/braden-w/whispering) is an open-source transcription application that provides global speech-to-text functionality